Vindexus/mcgrules/onemoresong.md

  - Play songs to turn dancers into fans
  - Move your fans into lines of 3 or more to make them superfans
- - Move your fans to certain areas of the dancefloor to make them superfans
+ - Move your fans to certain areas of the dance floor to make them superfans

 ---